starknet-io/starknet.js/www/versioned_docs/version-5.14.1/guides/define_call_message.md

 ### Call, or Call[]

-A Call is an object with this format :
+A Call is an object with this format:

 ```typescript
 type Call = {